baskarmib/DotNetOpenSourceDays/README.md

 Tentative Date of Event will be in April 2020 between 8.30 AM US EST to 6.00 PM US PST.

 Newbie speakers are welcome to contribute as well.
-We encourage participants from all.
+We encourage participants from all .Net User Groups to apply.

 Call for Speakers open till Feb-25-2020.